dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 - Identify an address with the "/bin/sh" string in libc
 - call system with the "/bin/sh" string as argument (rdi)

-The final code is below:
+The final code for this challenge is below:

 ```python
 #!/usr/bin/python3